Course Content

 Introduction to Python

-Welcome to section three!
-In this section, we'll dive into another Python data type: the boolean or logical type.
+Python has the boolean (or logical) data type.
 Booleans can only have one of two values: True

 or False